ROCm/rocm-install-on-windows/docs/conceptual/deployment-guidelines.rst

    an AMD GPU Driver.

 Independent Software Vendors (ISVs) deploying applications using the HIP SDK depend on the AMD GPU drivers, HIP runtime library and HIP SDK libraries.
-Our support policies for developer tools allow Independent Software Vendors (ISVs) the stability to plan the usage of a tool chain--AMD provides backward compatibility for applications dynamically linked to the HIP runtime.
+AMD's support policies for developer tools allow Independent Software Vendors (ISVs) the stability to plan the usage of a tool chain--AMD provides backward compatibility for applications dynamically linked to the HIP runtime.